 Upload Images Here

-We are very pleased that Laura Moya will jury and curate this exhibition.
-She will select approximately 35 images for the Gallery Exhibition, and 35 for our Online Gallery.
-The recipients of the Juror’s Award and the Director’s Award will each be entitled to a personal portfolio review by Ms. Moya.
+We are honored that Sarah Sudhoff will be the juror for The Poetry of the Ordinary.
+She will select 35 images for exhibition in our Middlebury, Vermont gallery and another 35 for our Online Gallery.
+All 70 images will be reproduced in the exhibition catalog.
+The recipients of the Juror’s Award and the Director’s Award will each be entitled to an online portfolio review by the juror.

 Submissions: $39 for up to 5 images, $6 each additional image.